Kennel vs. In-Home Boarding: Which is Right for Your Dog?

 Still not sure?
 The most useful thing you can do is tour the option you're considering.
 A quick visit tells you more than any website can.
 If a facility or sitter hesitates to let you see where your dog will sleep and spend their time, that hesitation is your answer.
 For in-home sitters, a meet-and-greet also gives your dog a chance to explore the space and meet the sitter before the actual stay — which can meaningfully reduce first-night jitters regardless of which option you choose.

-At Ruh-Roh Retreat, we believe every dog deserves a vacation, not just a holding pen.
-Our badge-verified sitters offer a calm, structured environment where dogs often thrive while you're away.
+At Ruh-Roh Retreat, badge verification and detailed sitter profiles make it easier to find a calm, structured environment for your dog.
 When you're ready to explore your options, browsing sitter profiles — reading their experience, their home setup, and their approach — gives you a much clearer picture than any general guide can provide.
+Many platforms make it easy to find a sitter; Ruh-Roh Retreat makes it easier to find the right one — a curated community of experienced sitters you can compare to choose the experience that fits your individual dog.

 Ready to book a staycation for your pup?
 Find a Sitter today!